-Primary aldosteronism, (also known as hyperaldosteronism), is a condition that occurs when the adrenal glands produce too much aldosterone, which is the hormone responsible for balancing sodium and potassium in the body.
+Primary Aldosteronism can lead to heart disease.
+Primary aldosteronism, (also known as hyperaldosteronism) is a condition that occurs when the adrenal glands produce too much aldosterone, which is the hormone responsible for balancing sodium and potassium in the body.
 Excess aldosterone causes the body to retain sodium and lose potassium, which leads to high blood pressure.
 People with primary aldosteronism are at higher risk for heart disease and stroke.

 Many cases of primary aldosteronism are caused by a benign tumor in one or both of the adrenal glands, or over activity of both adrenal glands commonly known as bilateral adrenal hyperplasia.
 In rare cases, hyperaldosteronism is caused by cancerous tumors in the outer layer of the adrenal glands, or by a genetic condition known as glucocorticoid-remediable aldosteronism.
 Primary aldosteronism is typically found in those between the ages of 30-50.